amirpsd/drf_blog_api/README.md

 - Ability advanced filter of articles.
 - Use the PostgreSQL database to store data.
 - Existence of logger for debugging.
+- Automated execution of unit tests with GitHub Actions.

 ## Technologies used